komal-vlokhande/ukhsa/README.md

 ### `npm run build`

+To load the production environment.

+### `npm run build:dev`

+To load the development environment.

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.